pdohara/gitinit/contents/pages/fixing-mistakes.md

   - **Dev Lead** Track the state of different features.
   - **Release Manager** Track features that make up a release and releases.

 In addition to ones responsibilities there is also a question of time.
-We are much more likely to care about the individual commits made last week then we are the ones made last year (or six years ago).
+We are much more likely to care about the individual commits made last week then we are the ones made last year.

 Git allows a great deal of flexibility with history.
 Both in deciding what eventually gets shared with others (See Working with Others later in this tutorial), as well as in correcting history.
 The idea of changing history may seem odd or even dangerous.
-There is a certain amount of risk is deciding to change the history in a local repository.
-One should consider if this history has value to keep.
+There is a certain amount of risk in deciding to change the history in a local repository.
+One should consider if this history has value.
 To do this you must think more like a Dev Lead or Release Manager than a Developer.
 If you are considering removing a set of commits because you are embarrassed by them you should seek a second opinion.
 If you have tried something and it just did not work, then you may consider removing that history.
 In the end Git is a tool and the decision is up to you.
   There is another consideration about making changes to history.
 We are going to learn about sharing our repository with others.
 If you have shared your repository then it is almost always a bad idea to change history in that repository.
 If you amend a commit, or reset changes that someone else has already based new commits on you will create a mess that will be difficult to resolve.
 Git will warn you about commands that may cause difficulty on public commits, but it is up to you to decide.
-The rule of thumb is if you can shared the commits don't change them.
+The rule of thumb is if you have shared the commits don't change them.

 ## Are They Really Gone?